 2. What do you do on the train?

 What can’t you do on a train?
 You can work, you can blog, and you can take pictures.
 I played a lot of card games, took naps, looked outside the window and amazed myself at how the landscape changes.
 It was remarkable to see a landscape so different from our own.
-The further we travelled east, the more the fall colours came apparent.
-I talked with the 2 Ukrainian ladies who travelled home to Vladivostok and laughed at the magic tricks a little Russian boy did to all people in the carriage.
+The further we traveled east, the more the fall colors came apparent.
+I talked with the 2 Ukrainian ladies who traveled home to Vladivostok and laughed at the magic tricks a little Russian boy did to all people in the carriage.
 Although the days seemed to be endless and all the same, I didn’t feel bored or wasting time.
-Travelling for that long on the train is all about the experience rather than the things to do.
+Traveling for that long on the train is all about the experience rather than the things to do.

 3. Will you get bored when you travel on the Trans Mongolian Railway?